Program Details

 - 2.5 preferred minimum GPA

-University Study and Study Center (Hybrid) Track
+University Study & Study Center (Hybrid) Track

 View courses at UPF.
 Use the Module Finder on the left side of the page to search for courses.

 You may choose your courses from ONE of the following.
-Note that you cannot mix and match courses from the options below.
+Note that you cannot mix and match courses from the options below:

 - Barcelona Program for Interdisciplinary Studies